grafana/tempo/docs/tempo/website/grafana-agent/tail-based-sampling.md

 The Grafana Agent groups spans by trace ID and makes a sampling decision based on the data contained in the trace.
 For instance, inspecting if a trace contains an error.

-To group spans by trace ID, the Agent buffers spans for a given time, after which it will consider the trace complete.
+To group spans by trace ID, the Agent buffers spans for a configurable amount of time, after which it will consider the trace complete.
 Longer running traces will be split into more than one.
-Waiting longer times will increase the memory overhead of buffering.
+However, waiting longer times will increase the memory overhead of buffering.

 One particular challenge of grouping trace data is for multi-instance Agent deployments, where spans that belong to the same trace can arrive to different Agents.